RACHIT-KUSHWAHA/R_BOMB/README.md

 ---------

-This script is only for educational purposes or to prank.
+⚠️ This script is only for educational purposes or to prank.
 Do not use this to harm others.
-None of the developers/contributors are responsible for the misuse of PBomb.
+None of the developers/contributors are responsible for the misuse of RBomb.⚠️
 ## Updates
 **V1.1**
 - Adding Lolcat To Make More Colourful Start.